whitedigital-eu/api-resource/README.md

 `namespaces` are there to set up different directories for generated files.
 So, if you need to put files in different directories/namespaces, you can chnage it as such.

-`defaults` are added to configure separators for groups used in api resource.
+`roleSeparator` and `space` from `defaults` are added to configure separators for groups used in api resource.
 For example, `UserRole` with defaults will become `user_role:read` for read group.
+`apiResourcrSuffix` defines suffix for api resource class name.
+For example, by default `User` entity will make `UserResource` api resource class.

 ---
 ### Usage
 Simply run `make:api-resource <EntityName>` where EntityName is entity you want to create api resource for.
-Example, `make:api-resource User` to make UserApiResource for User entity.
+Example, `make:api-resource User` to make UserResource for User entity.